 With the gate in place, the dog can come with us out on the deck without a leash and we don’t have to worry about her suddenly taking off after any squirrels or birds.

 Lumber is a commodity and as such its price fluctuates.
-But for the record, this project was done in the summer of 2005 and the cost of materials was in the range of $600 CDN.
+But for the record, I completed this project in the summer of 2005 and spent in the range of $600 CAD for materials.
 The Insta-Steps alone were close to $100.
 Pretty expensive project considering that it’s somewhat temporary, but this was a necessary upgrade.

 Project completed Summer 2005